 MBF accepts cases when we can reasonably believe that treatment can add a year of quality life for a dog.
 Because of the unpredictable nature of the disease, treatment does fail when the cancer is aggressive.
 When funds raised for a dog cannot be used for that dog’s treatment, they are redistributed to other MBF dogs in need of treatment.
 Funds are not used for past due balances, treatment for other health issues, palliative care or euthanasia.

-MBF is a program of the non-profit Perseus Foundation, incorporated in the State of Maryland.
-Donations to the Magic Bullet Fund are tax deductible under EIN 31-1658057.
+Donations to the Magic Bullet Fund are tax deductible under non-profit EIN 31-1658057.